In a prior article, we created an image backup of your PC using the free version of EaseUS Todo.

 - users

-- lnote – (would be replaced with your own login name)
+- askleo – (would be replaced with your own login name)

 - Documents

-Remember, this isn’t the “real” C:; this is all contained within the backup image stored on your external hard drive.
+Remember, this isn’t your “real” C: drive; this is all part of the backup image stored on your external hard drive.
+The full path is, in reality:

-To restore a file — such as the “New Text Document.txt” file in the example above — simply copy it to any folder you like on your actual hard drive — the “real” C: — using any technique you’re comfortable with: drag and drop, copy/paste, or something else.
+To restore a file — such as the “some text.txt” file in the example above — simply copy it to any folder on your actual hard drive — the “real” C: — using any technique you’re comfortable with: drag and drop, copy/paste, or something else.

 That’s all there is to it.

-You can repeat this process for as many different files, or even entire folders, as you want to restore from your backup image.
+You can repeat this process for as many different files or folders as you want to restore from your backup image.

 Leo, just saw this Backup Newsletter… and as I have been running EaseUs TO DO Backup for several years, I’m going to peruse your article in detail.
 It’s been a satisfactory program for me… and once when something messed up my system so I couldn’t get it to do start… I used the restore from a separate usb drive I use for backups.. and it took a while, and while some programs that put a code in a particular sector, or wherever, needed me to put in the install code again… everything restored properly.
 The program seems to just keep on chugging along… and does what it’s supposed to do.